General Data Protection Regulation

 How and when do we collect information from you?

 As part of our enquiry process we collect your name, email and telephone number simply so we can contact you in response.
-We will not use these details for any future contact, but if you prefer enquiries can be made via any of our telephone numbers or via email to [email protected].
+We may use these details to follow up regarding your initial enquiry, but will not use your details for marketing related to other products or services.

 We may monitor and record communications with you (such as telephone conversations and emails).
 We may do this for several reasons, such as to check the quality of our customer service, for training purposes, to prevent fraud or to make sure we are complying with legal requirements.